JMA1911/monte-carlo-barrier-option-pricing/README.md

 # Monte Carlo Barrier Option Pricing

-## MSc Financial Mathematics – Computational Finance Coursework (University of Leeds)
+## MSc Financial Mathematics – Computational Finance Project (University of Leeds)

 This repository contains a Python implementation and accompanying report for pricing a down-and-out European barrier call option using Monte Carlo simulation.